 Bookings and Ticketing:

 If you have accessibility requirements and wish to attend a Glad Cafe show, first buy a ticket then contact the venue prior to the show and we can provide you with an allocated space in the accessible viewing area.
-We offer disabled guests a complimentary / Gig Buddy ticket for personal assistants.
-This is done via email: firstname.lastname@example.org
+If you require a ticket for a Personal Assistant/Gig Buddy (at no extra cost), please contact firstname.lastname@example.org.

 Getting to The Glad Cafe: